leo13200006/leo13200006/README.md

 <br>

-## I am a coder🧑‍💻, dancer🕺, learner📚 and many moer ... 🤣🤣
+## I am a coder🧑‍💻, dancer🕺, learner📚 and many more ... 🤣🤣

 - 🔭 I’m currently working on ***My Startup***
 - 🌱 I’m currently learning ***Julia***